 Cases may differ, but on average the surgery lasts one to two hours.

 What anesthesia will be used?

 General anesthesia is most commonly used.
-Dr. Murphy will always use a board certified anesthesiologist.
+James E. Murphy, M.D. will always use a board certified anesthesiologist.

 Where will my incisions be located?

 There are several different surgical approaches to the incision for breast implants.
 The most popular include Periareolar (around the nipple), Inframammary (beneath the fold of the breast), and Axillary ( in the crease of the arm-pit).
 A small incision is made in the chosen location, and the implant is placed either under the breast tissue or under the muscle.
 You and your surgeon, Dr. James Murphy, will decide which incision is best for you.